teach-afp/www/input/lab2.md

 ----------------------------------

 Implement a more realistic example that uses your web library.
-Add it as an executable called `web` in your cabal package, similarly to how the example in lab 1 was implemented.
+Add it as an executable called "web" in your cabal package, similarly to how the example in lab 1 was implemented.
 The following elements should occur in your program: